Skip to content

 Terminal window

-npx @biomejs/biome lint --apply <files>
+npx @biomejs/biome lint --write <files>

 Terminal window

-npx @biomejs/biome check --apply <files>
+npx @biomejs/biome check --write <files>

 The check command runs multiple tools at once.
 It formats, lints, and organizes imports.